-This is a suggested one week travel itinerary for the Kathmandu Valley in Nepal.
+This is a suggested one-week travel itinerary to explore Nepal's Kathmandu Valley.

 Why Travel To Nepal